Autocust/ai-chat-widget/README.md

 ## Quick Start

-To add the AI Chat Widget to your website, simply include the following script tag in your HTML:
+To use the AI Chat Widget on your website, add the following script tag anywhere within the `<body>` of your HTML page:

 ```html
 <script src="https://unpkg.com/@autocust/ai-chat-widget@latest/embed.js"></script>